AdobeDocs/experience-manager-65.en/help/sites-administering/scene7-http2faq.md

 * Use the Adobe-bundled CDN (content delivery network) as part of your Dynamic Media license.
 * Use a dedicated domain (that is, `images.company.com` or `mycompany.scene7.com`), not a generic Dynamic Media domain (that is, `s7d1.scene7.com`, `s7d2.scene7.com`, or `s7d13.scene7.com`).

   To find your domains, open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your company account or accounts.
-Then tap **[!UICONTROL Setup > Application Setup > General Settings]**.
+Then navigate to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]**.
 Look for the field labelled **Published Server Name**.
 If you are currently using a generic Dynamic Media domain, you can request moving over to your own custom domain as part of this transition.

 ## What is the process for enabling HTTP/2 for my Dynamic Media account? {#what-is-the-process-for-enabling-http-for-my-scene-account}